Hyper-Unearthing/Noterie/README.md

 ## How it works

 Noterie uses OpenCode (specifically Grok Code Fast) to intelligently manage your notes:
-- Notes are stored in `~/.noterie/notes.txt`
+- Notes are stored in your configured directory (`$NOTERIE_DIR`)
+- The AI organizes files based on your customizable strategy
 - Each note gets a timestamp when added: `[YYYY-MM-DD HH:MM]`
-- Your notes remain in plain text, searchable with CTRL+F
+- Your notes remain in plain text and searchable
-- The AI follows a customizable note-taking strategy
+- Query across all your notes - the AI searches the entire directory

 ## Customization